Bonny Bee Hom [Child 92]

 cf. "The Lowlands of Holland"

-The idea of a token which reveals infidelity is widely known.
+The idea of a token which reveals infidelity (a "fidelity-token") is widely known.
 We find a magic ring with this ability, e.g., in the romance of "Floris and Blancheflour" (CHEL1, p.
-308). which is the same story as the ballad of "Blancheflour and Jellyflorice" [Child 300].
+308). which is the full story from which the ballad of "Blancheflour and Jellyflorice" [Child 300] was extracted.
+"Hind Horn" [Child 17] is built around a similar device, although it also serves as a "recognition token.".
 "The Boy and the Mantle" [Child 29] also features such a thing, although it is used more as an apple of discord than as a lovers' device.
 In the Mabinogion, Math son of Mathonwy uses his wand to determine whether his niece is a virgin (Mabinogion/Gantz, p.
 106).
 This is quite similar to what is described as the very first Breton Lai, Robert Biket's Lai du Cor which probably dates from the twelfth century, in which the magic object is a drinking horn which will spill on a drinker with an unfaithful wife; Arthur, naturally, is drenched by it (Brengli, pp. 355-356).Yvain, in Chretien's French romance of the same name has a ring "which will keep him safe as long as he remembers the giver" (Moorman, p.
 47).
 Examples could easily be multiplied.
+Leach-TheBalladBook, p. xli, lists several and cites sources for others.
+"Ornament as chastity index" is Thompson motif H433.

 This idea was so widespread that it was actually used by monarchs -- around 1525, the English sent an emerald ring from the young Mary Tudor, heir to the English throne, to the Emperor Charles V, who was officially engaged to her but still shopping for other brides (Prescott, p.
 32).
 It didn't work -- Charles married a Portugese princess, although Mary Tudor would in time marry a younger Habsburg (who quickly ignored her).